cairo-book/cairo-book/src/ch14-01-02-storage-vecs.md

 - Use the `Vec` type to store collections of values in contract storage.
 - Access Vecs using the `append` method to add elements, and the `at` or `get` methods to read elements.
 - The address of a Vec variable is computed using the `sn_keccak` and the Pedersen hash functions.

+This wraps up our tour of the Contract Storage!
+In the next section, we'll start looking at the different kind of functions defined in a contract.
+You already know most of them, as we used them in the previous chapters, but we'll explain them in more detail.